 Hoping to be your class president?
 Winning the position takes a lot of work, but you can absolutely make it happen.
 Why should you trust me?
 I was my Junior Class President and Student Government President my senior year, so I know what it takes to get there.
-In this article, I've outlined every step you need to take: starting with just getting on student council freshman year, all the way through running in a big election as a senior.
+In this article, I've outlined every step you need to take to become class president: starting with just getting on student council freshman year, all the way through running in a big election as a senior.

 Why Do You Want to Be Class President?